HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="median-external-links.png",
   caption="Median external links.",
   description="A rank distribution of the median count of external links.
-Sites within the top 1,000 most commonly link out with a median of 12 external links.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1367867640&format=interactive", sheets_gid="1325442493", sql_file="outgoing_links_by_rank.sql"
+On desktop for the top 1,000 sites it's 15 external links, for the top 10,000 sites it's 13 for the top 100,000 sites it's 10, for the top millions sites it's 8, for the top 10 million sites it's 7, and for all sites it's 7 external links.
+Mobile is one or two less at each rank with 12, 11, 9, 7, 6, and 6 respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=1367867640&format=interactive", sheets_gid="1325442493", sql_file="outgoing_links_by_rank.sql"